ShareShare

 In his approach, Taiichi created a way to solve internal problems efficiently and simply.
 These characteristics have made the 5 Whys so popular.
 That’s why many people still believe that this is a tool that is unique to the automotive industry.

-However, this strategy works in companies of any size or segment.
 The important thing is that there is a need to solve problems and implement corrective actions quickly and easily.

-How to apply the use of the 5 whys?
+How to apply the 5 whys?

 The application of the 5 whys is quite simple: when you identify a problem, you ask yourself “why” five times, until you get to the cause of the problem.
 It is important to clarify that “five” is just a number suggested by the method.

 There will be cases where it will be necessary to continue beyond the five questions, just as there will also be situations where the root cause of the problem will emerge before the fifth why.
-The great advantage of this method is precisely to go beyond what is obvious, addressing the causes that are not initially visible.

-• One person cannot solve everything.
+1. Build a qualified team: One person cannot solve everything.
 Count on a team that knows the process and the details of the problem that needs to be corrected well.
 It should have a facilitator, who will guide the other participants and help to keep the focus on identifying the causes of the subject analyzed.

-• Ask yourself “why did this problem happen?” and avoid answering this question with assumptions or hypotheses.
+3. Ask: “Why did this problem occur?”: Avoid answering this question with assumptions or hypotheses.
 Make sure that each answer is based on concrete evidence and based on facts or data.

-• Another point that usually causes confusion is knowing the correct time to close the questions and finish the analysis.
+5. Define corrective actions, assign responsibilities, and monitor results: Another point that usually causes confusion is knowing the correct time to close the questions and finish the analysis.
 This usually occurs when the question is asked and an answer is not reached with evidence.

-• Once the root cause of the problem has been identified, the team must define what actions will be taken to correct it, preventing it from recurring.
+Once the root cause of the problem has been identified, the team must define what actions will be taken to correct it, preventing it from recurring.

 You already know the concept behind the operation of the 5 Whys.
 To help you put this into practice, we have prepared an illustrative example of the application of this tool.
-Check!

-• Problem that needs to be analyzed: Parts are incompletely painted.
+Problem that needs to be analyzed: Parts are incompletely painted.

-• Fifth why: The cabling installed in the circuit breaker was inadequate and of poor quality.
-That’s the root cause!
+• Why 5: The cabling installed in the circuit breaker was inadequate and of poor quality.

 1. The power cabling was inadequate;